isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

         In the above URL, specify the host name and port of the server where AEM server is deployed.

-        >[!IMPORTANT]
-        >
+        **Important:**

-        >If your AEM server is deployed on port 80 or 443, then you do not need to specify it in the URL.
+        If your AEM server is deployed on port 80 or 443, then you do not need to specify it in the URL.

     -   **Authentication:** Choose from **Basic \(Username/Password\)** or **Web Authentication**.
 In case you select **Basic** authentication you need to enter the **Username** and **Password** in the Preferences dialog.